tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

 * Slope must be static (use `kTfLiteMmapRo` allocation type).
 * Slope must be either a 1D tensor, or have all its non-channel dimensions equal 1.
-* Dynamically allocated (with `kTfLiteDynamic` allocation type) input and output are not supported.

 ### `RELU`

 * Inputs and outputs must be in 32-bit floating-point format.
-* Dynamically allocated (with `kTfLiteDynamic` allocation type) inputs and output are not supported.

 ### `RELU6`

 * Inputs and outputs must be in 32-bit floating-point format.
-* Dynamically allocated (with `kTfLiteDynamic` allocation type) inputs and output are not supported.

 ### `RELU_N1_TO_1`

 * Inputs and outputs must be in 32-bit floating-point format.
-* Dynamically allocated (with `kTfLiteDynamic` allocation type) inputs and output are not supported.

 ### `SOFTMAX`

 * Inputs and outputs must be in 32-bit floating-point format.
 * Only `beta = 1.0` is supported.
-* Dynamically allocated (with `kTfLiteDynamic` allocation type) inputs and output are not supported.

 ### Other limitations

+* Dynamically allocated (with `kTfLiteDynamic` allocation type) inputs and outputs are not supported.
 * Resizing model inputs (via `Interpreter::ResizeInputTensor`) is supported, but cause a complete reinitialization of the delegate instance, which has considerable overhead.